 The following table contains state- and federally listed species that occur in the State of Florida and are likely to occur within the certified facility.
 The table contains species that are potentially impacted by the activities proposed within the certified facility.
 Therefore,

-these conditions of certification apply to the species listed in the table that are found within the certified area.
+this certification applies to the species listed in the table that are found within the certified areas.

 Listed Species Occurring or Potentially Occurring in the Certified Area as of July 20141